 If you want to be on the water, Bundeena Kayaks offers guided tours of the area as well as kayak and paddle-board hire for those looking to explore alone.

-This area is also one of New South Wales’ wine regions with many vineyards and wineries.
+This area is also one of New South Wales' wine regions, with many vineyards and wineries.
 Specialties include Pinot Noir and sparkling wines, all of which you can taste on a wine tour.
-There’s a vast selection of wine tour companies, and you can even attend twilight tastings where you can enjoy the local wine as you watch the sunset.
+There's a vast selection of wine tour companies, and you can even attend twilight tastings where you can enjoy the local wine as you watch the sunset.

 The Southern Highlands is also ideal for country walks.
-There is a range of interest-based trails too including nature trails, art trails, and even coffee or pie trails!
+There is a range of interest-based trails, too, including nature trails, art trails, and even coffee or pie trails!
 These allow you to see the best that the area has to offer in your chosen interest.

 Located 80 km, or an hour and 20-minute drive from Sydney, Wollongong in the Illawarra region is a coastal area known for beautiful beaches and tranquil lagoons.
 If you're looking for the most fun weekend breaks from Sydney, going to Wollongong is a must!

 Along with water sports and nature activities, the area has a bustling central business district.
 You'll find independent shops, malls, and galleries to explore.

-You’ll additionally find a selection of bars and restaurants.
+You'll additionally find a selection of bars and restaurants.
 A fun choice is Moominn Bar, which is a cozy bar offering tapas and cocktails in a warm and friendly environment.
 On weekends, their Tipsy Tapas promotion is a must-try.
-You’ll get to choose five to seven creative tapas-style dishes accompanied by all you can drink beer, sangria, bubbles, or a cocktail of the week.
+You'll get to choose five to seven creative tapas-style dishes accompanied by all-you-can-drink beer, sangria, bubbles, or a cocktail of the week.

 In Robertson itself, you can explore many independent stores and dine at cute local restaurants.
 A fun activity is to visit The Robertson Hotel for Devonshire afternoon tea.
 Or, stop by The Robertson Public House for drinks amongst the locals.